The-Focus-AI/transcriber-supabase/memory/active-context.md

 ## Overview

-Completed the *implementation* for Iteration 6 (Step Execution Logic).
-The `workflow-orchestrator` function now identifies running jobs, finds the appropriate transformer and target function based on the current step, and invokes the target function.
-It also retains the logic to start pending jobs.
+Completed the *implementation* for Iteration 7 (Simple "Echo" Transformer & Executor).
+The `execute-echo` function was successfully tested and verified.

 **Testing Status:** The unit tests (`index.test.ts`) for the orchestrator were updated but encountered persistent type errors related to the mocking strategy (`deno/std/testing/mock@0.177.0`).
 These tests need manual review and correction.

-Ready to start Iteration 7: Simple "Echo" Transformer & Executor.
+Ready to start Iteration 8: Data Flow Implementation.

 ## Current Task